Paul-Surridge/Cloud-Java-Development/README.md

 	data for demonstration purposes.

 	In order to run the projects please download and run within an IDE as described in the enclosed file 'Netbeans IDE Required.txt'.
-Screenshots of the above x3 projects are contained in the Screenshots folder.
+Screenshots are contained in the Screenshots folder.

 **Screenshots:**